 Allow me to introduce you to Pinterest.
 Or as I like to call it, get ready to be “Pinaugurated”!
 Not too long ago TW created their very own pinterest page, and if you have yet to see it I’d recommend you go check it out.

-Don’t worry, if you’re unfamiliar with this so called “Pinterest” thing, I’ll fill you in.
+Don’t worry, if you’re unfamiliar with Pinterest, I’ll fill you in.
 It’s essentially a website that allows you to organize all of your bookmarks from other sites.
 With the help of Pinterest, never again will you forget about a bookmark that got lost somewhere along your bookmark bar.
-Instead you can categorize your bookmarks (which are called “pins”) into different folders (which are known as “boards”).
+Instead you can categorize your bookmarks (which are called, “pins”) into different folders (which are known as, “boards”).
 Not to mention Pinterest also integrated a social aspect to their site so you can browse other people’s bookmarks with similar interests.
 Finding new discoveries of things you love and keeping track of them has never been so easy!

 Just in case you need a little bit of convincing before turning into a pinner, I summed up a few reasons why it should be in your best interest to pinterest.

 What are the 7 Deadly Sins?
 Well, they are the capital vices or, as some like to refer to them, the cardinal sins of life.
 And, due to my sole useful ability being that I am able to apply everything in this world to tennis, I’ve applied these on court, too.
 The following seven sins are doubles mistakes that challenge us on court with our partners.